The Best Cyber Monday PlayStation Deals Including 70% off Assassin's Creed Valhalla

-The Black Friday sales have begun, meaning that you can get PlayStation games, accessories, and even a PS5 for cheap this week.
+The Black Friday sales have begun, meaning that you can get PlayStation games, accessories, and even a PS5 for cheap.

 Amazon Australia has discounts on a variety of PS4 and PS5 games, with prices being slashed up to 77 per cent during Black Friday.
 If you’ve got enough games, but need a new controller, the DualSense wireless controllers are currently $75, which is a steal.
 You can even get the PlayStation VR2 on sale, with up to 13 per cent off the headset.